Record numbers of firearms found in WA airports, nationally in 2022

 When TSA officers discover a firearm, “We confirm that the image is a weapon, and then we’ll close the lane and immediately contact the Port of Seattle Police,” said Victor Virgen, a TSA officer at Sea-Tac.

-“It really is a patchwork in terms of the law-enforcement responses,” but at any airport across the country, “TSA will always levy a civil penalty against a traveler who brings a firearm in carry-on luggage,” Dankers said.
+“It really is a patchwork in terms of the law enforcement responses,” but at any airport across the country, “TSA will always levy a civil penalty against a traveler who brings a firearm in carry-on luggage,” Dankers said.

 Those penalties can range from $2,000 to $15,000, depending on the circumstances of the incident, like whether a firearm is loaded or if a passenger is a repeat offender.